emmt/MiRA/USAGE.md

 ### Data selection

-MiRA reconstruct a gray image from the interferometric data.
+MiRA reconstructs a gray image from the interferometric data.
 The wavelengths of the selected data can be specified as the end points of the spectral range:

     ... -wavemin=MINVAL -wavemax=MAXVAL